fmalina/revisions-blocl/activism/debtgeneration.md

 themselves in the garb of national saviours.
 In private they will piss themselves laughing at us and our pathetic political leaders.

-And that won’t be all.
-If the government doesn’t follow their commands, they will begin to act.
+And that won't be all.
+If the government doesn't follow their commands, they will begin to act.
 There will be pressure from the bond market about our debt.
 It will be pressure created on the bond market by investment banks and others speculating on the cost of insuring UK debt using credit default swaps.
 They